 - We emphasize the analysis of underlying moral values, social values, political values and cultural values in current issues, which are diverse, complex and often in conflict with one another.

-Excellence in General Education
+Excellence in Liberal Arts Education